vuldin/redpanda-instruqt-day2-helm/03-day2-helm-rolling-upgrade/assignment.md

 ## Discover new versions

 It is recommended to check the release notes for each version (found on the Github releases page linked below) to see if there are any significant changes that could impact your deployment.
-Also make sure to review the compatibility matrix to see which components have been tested with each other.
-More details can be found [here](https://docs.redpanda.com/current/upgrade/k-upgrade-operator/).
+Also make sure to review the compatibility matrix to see which components have been tested with each other (linked above).

 First let's determine which versions to use during the upgrade for each component.
 Run the following commands to get the latest versions: